Hair straightening: Temporary (non-chemical)

-Permanent (chemical treatment)
+Permanent (chemical)

 Relaxers and the other methods permanently alter the structure of the hair, although new hair growth is not affected.
 The drug interferon alpha has been reported as being shown to modify hair follicles causing permanent change in a person's hair texture.
 Chemical hair straightening uses chemical substances to break disulfide bonds, also called an S-S bond or disulfide bridge, in the hair shaft.

 There are several ways of permanently straightening hair.
 The main methods used today are: